How Patent Counsels can use patent landscapes to help make better R&D Decisions?

 Consider for the instance that your company operates in Video games domain.

-A look at the communication devices patent filing data reveals that in the last few years, there has been an increase in numbers of patents filed in head mounted display domain.
+A look at the communication devices patent filing data reveals that in the last few years, there has been an increase in numbers of patents filed in the head-mounted display domain.
 Now, you can suggest the business teams to invest in developing games that are HMD-compatible in a similar manner.

 If the legal and business teams of an organization collaborate, nothing can stop them from succeeding.
 Success lies in unity, after all.